-A university-based research center dedicated to bridging the gap between academic ideas and real world problems, the Mercatus Center has been a source of innovative scholarship about how the world works since its founding more than thirty years ago.
+The Mercatus Center at George Mason University is a university-based research center dedicated to bridging the gap between academic ideas and real-world problems, and it has been a source of innovative scholarship ever since its founding 40 years ago.

-As part of Virginia’s largest university, Mercatus supports graduate students in George Mason University’s world-renowned department of economics.
-Now in our fourth decade, former students who have benefited from Mercatus support are among the most creative scholars working at the intersection of economics and problem solving.
+As part of Virginia’s largest university, the Mercatus Center supports students in George Mason University’s world-renowned department of economics.
+Former students who have benefited from Mercatus support are among the most creative scholars working in the social sciences today.

 Rising to the challenge